omxln/autonomous-navigation-robot/README.md

 ---
 # SLAM Methods Used
 Within the repository we have three SLAM options available: Hector, RTAB, and Karto.
 We ultimately chose to use Karto.
 Its generated `.yaml` and `.pgm` files are saved under `turtlebot3_karto`, and the map is loaded in RViz as `maze_karto` as specified in the launch file.
-Further justification for choosing Karto is provided in the individual report.
+Further justification for choosing Karto is provided in the project report.